MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/PaletteColor.md

 > [!CAUTION]
 > This enum is still in pre-release.
 Its signature may change or it may be removed in future releases.

+Enum containing colors to be used with EntityColorComponent and EntityColor2Component

 ## Constants
 ### **White**
 `White = 0`